Author & Host of "Terrible, Thanks for Asking" Podcast

-A reluctant grief expert and “notable widow” (her words), Nora McInerny miscarried her second baby, lost her Dad to cancer and also lost her husband, Aaron, to a brain tumor all within 6 hellish weeks in 2014.
-Called “The Anne Lamott for the emoji generation,” (Rebecca Stouffer, Modern Loss) Nora has used her creative energies, humor and interviewing skills towards the exploration of all things terrible, leading a new cultural conversation on emotional honesty and empathy.
+A reluctant grief expert and “notable widow” (her words), Nora McInerny miscarried her second baby, lost her dad to cancer and also lost her husband, Aaron, to a brain tumor all within six hellish weeks in 2014.
+Called “The Anne Lamott for the emoji generation,” (Rebecca Stouffer, Modern Loss) Nora has used her creative energies, humor, and interviewing skills towards the exploration of all things terrible, leading a new cultural conversation on emotional honesty and empathy.

 What's the Best That Can Happen?
 Building a Brave, Beautiful Life (Even When it Sucks)

-Nora McInerny was a 31-year-old mother when her husband Aaron died of brain cancer.
+Nora McInerny was a 31-year-old mother when her husband, Aaron, died of brain cancer.
 There’s no road map to follow when you find your life has fallen apart, but Nora embraced the brokenness and remade her life.
-She quit her comfortable marketing job, wrote a book with HarperCollins, started a non-profit and a podcast with American Public Media.
-Fear, setbacks and loss are a part of life, but they don’t need to be what defines your life.
+She quit her comfortable marketing job, wrote a book with HarperCollins, and started a non-profit and podcast with American Public Media.
+Fear, setbacks, and loss are a part of life, but they don’t need to be what defines it.